 Have you visited any of these castles in Ohio?
 We would love to know!
 Leave a comment below and share your experience.

-For a fun September event that brings historical culture into the limelight, the Ohio Swiss Festival is the one to visit, and for the Festive season, Clifton Mill Christmas Lights are an amazing experience!
+For a fun September event that brings historical culture into the limelight, the Ohio Swiss Festival is the one to visit, and for the Festive season, Clifton Mill Christmas Lights is an amazing experience!